Nail Art Is Bigger Than Ever — So Why Aren't Black Women Getting Any Credit?

 Advertisement

-Erasing black women from this narrative is a classic case of cultural appropriation.
-But some manicurists are giving credit where credit is due, making it no secret that black women inspired their art.
-Last year, Mei Kawajiri of Nails by Mei did a colour-blocked manicure on model Binx Walton for an Alexander Wang campaign.
-In addition to bedazzling Walton’s nails, Kawajiri painted them with each colour of the U.S. flag, a clear nod to the patriotic manicures Griffith-Joyner wore during the 1984 and 1988 Olympics.
-In honour of the athlete, Kawajiri dubbed the manicure “Flo Jo Nails” and included a runner emoji in her Instagram post.
+Erasing Black women from this narrative is a classic case of cultural appropriation.
+But some manicurists are giving credit where credit is due, making it no secret that Black women inspired their art.
+Last year, Mei Kawajiri of Nails by Mei did a color-blocked manicure on model Binx Walton for an Alexander Wang campaign.
+In addition to bedazzling Walton’s nails, Kawajiri painted them with each color of the U.S. flag, a clear nod to the patriotic manicures Griffith-Joyner wore during the 1984 and 1988 Olympics.
+In honor of the athlete, Kawajiri dubbed the manicure “Flo Jo Nails” and included a runner emoji in her Instagram post.

 Advertisement